GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-05-23-websockets-connecting-litecable-to-hanami.md

 * *Extracted from: https://evilmartians.com/chronicles/anycable-actioncable-on-steroids*

-Well, They explain all pieces in this [post][anycable-on-steroids], please check it out.
+Well, They explain all pieces in this [post][anycable-on-steroids], it's very interesting, please check it out.

 I chose Hanami as Framework, I was looking for anyone that already made the connection between Hanami and Anycable but I didn't find anything.
 That's is reason why I decided to do it by myself and I will share my experience along this post.
-Fortunately Anycable already has a example using Sinatra, I basically followed these steps changing some pieces, let's move on.
+Fortunately Anycable already has a example using Sinatra, I basically followed these steps changing some pieces, let's start!

-### Adding pieces to Setup
+### Adding pieces to setup

-Firstly we need a script to start our RPC server.
+Firstly, we need a script to start our RPC server.
 I used the following code to start the Anycable RPC server and load Hanami dependencies.

 ``` ruby
 require "rack"